Skip to main content

 These advanced protocols, along with foundational hormonal optimization, represent a systems-biology approach to health.
 They are designed to do more than just manage symptoms.
 They aim to intervene at the level of the underlying biological mechanisms of decay that are accelerated by sustained physiological strain.

-By restoring healthier signaling within the and providing the molecular tools for cellular repair, these therapies seek to unwind the damage of allostatic overload and restore the body’s innate capacity for vitality and function.
+By restoring healthier signaling within the neuroendocrine system and providing the molecular tools for cellular repair, these therapies seek to unwind the damage of allostatic overload and restore the body’s innate capacity for vitality and function.

 References